Spanish-suited playing cards: Madrid pattern

 The earliest known examples of the Madrid pattern are of French origin and it may be that it originated as an export to Spain that was adopted and manufactured in Madrid.
 While this pattern died out in the 18th century, it left descendants in Southern Italy where Spain had a lasting influence over the former Kingdoms of Naples and Sicily.
 The two interrelated patterns below were created during Spanish rule and replaced earlier "Portuguese"-suited cards.
 Both are descended from the extinct Madrid pattern.
 Depending on the manufacturer, the knaves may be female.
 These decks are also small, only slightly larger than the average Patience sized deck.

 The Sicilian pattern originated as a crude copy of the Madrid pattern.
 These cards are also found in other parts of southern Italy where some players prefer them over the Neapolitan pattern.
 The Ace of Coins has a single-headed eagle.
 The 2s and 3s of the long suits intersect each other instead of just the 3 of Clubs.
 Many cards have small pictures to fill up the gaps between pips.

 The Neapolitan pattern retains less features of the Madrid pattern than its more conservative Sicilian sibling.
 It is the most widespread pattern in Italy.
 The Ace of Coins features a double-headed eagle and the Three of Clubs has a grotesque mask.
 The Neapolitan pattern is also produced in Argentina, which has a large diaspora population.
 The Argentine version contains 50 cards and la pinta.

 Sardinian pattern

 Originally known as the Roxas pattern, the Sardinian pattern was designed by José Martinez de Castro in Madrid for Clemente Roxas in 1810.
 It became popular in Sardinia where it has been adopted as the local standard.
 The most notable feature are the scenes found in the fours of each suit.
 The coins also feature faces like the Castilian pattern.
 The 3 of Clubs does not have intersecting pips.
 This is the only Spanish-suited pack in Italy to have numeric indices.

-Extinct Portuguese pattern

-Latin-suited cards (with cups, swords, coins and clubs like in Spain) were also used in Portugal until the late 19th and early 20th centuries when these cards were abandoned in favour of the French deck around 1800.
-Popular games like Arrenegada (Portuguese name for Ombre), Bisca (Portuguese name for briscola) and Sueca, which were played with Latin-suited cards, had to be adapted to the new French-suited cards.
-Thus: